Section 3 Paralogs Regulation Along 29 Human Tissue

 matched in the data.
 We also calculate the median correlation for each

-protein complexes with the function cor
+protein complexes with the function cor.
+The function subunits is

 used to extract the different subunits present in the Complexes